Lost Job Due to Background Report? Here Are The Steps to Take

 The FCRA requires the background check company to reinvestigate your dispute and send you the results of its reinvestigation within 30 days.

 If you have lost a job due to an error, inaccuracy, or mistake on an employment background report, you should speak with an attorney about your rights.
 You can do so at any point in the process described on this page.
-Even if the background report company fixes the inaccuracy, you've still been harmed.
+Even if the background report company fixes the inaccuracy, you’ve still been harmed.
 The background check company might have caused you to lose a job.
 It might have caused your start date to be delayed, which means you are not earning income even though your bills are still coming due.
 The background check attorneys at Weiner & Sand have decades of experience litigating FCRA cases against employers and consumer reporting agencies.
-We have a nationwide practice and do not charge for consultations.